Eduardo Franco (actor): Early life

 Franco was born in the city of Yuma, Arizona.
 He was raised in a working class family by Mexican parents.

 Career

 Franco first started acting in a number of television comedies.
 He played the role of Gavis in the Adam Ruins Everything episode Adam Ruins Dating which aired on August 1, 2017.
 His first major credit was as Spencer Diaz in the first season of the 2017 Netflix comedy American Vandal.
 In 2019, he had a supporting role in the critically acclaimed comedy film Booksmart.
 He also appeared in several nationwide commercials, including spots for GEICO, Samsung, and TurboTax.
 In 2020, Franco starred in a lead role as Andrew in the Hulu movie The Binge.

 In 2022, Franco gained notability for playing Argyle, a stoner friend of Jonathan Byers, in the fourth season of Stranger Things.
 Franco initially auditioned for the role of Eddie Munson.
 Franco said he was not invited to reprise the role in the following season.

+In 2026, it was announced that Franco would be joining the cast of DC Studios' The People v.
+Gorilla Grodd.